replaceitem/carpet-discarpet/docs/pages/functions/users/timeout.md

 - `server` {->} [Server](/values/server.md)
   {:} The server to get or set the user's timeout.
 - `timestamp` {:?} {->} Number
-  {:} The timestamp in milleseconds to set the timeout until expiration.
+  {:} The timestamp in milliseconds to set the timeout until expiration.
 - `reason` {:?} {->} String
   {:} The audit log reason.